jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Tutorial_Part_1.md

 vault server -dev
 ```

-Before proceeding, review and consider [Keeping your secrets out of your Bash History](../secrets-mgmt/Keeping_Secrets_Out_Of_Bash_History.md
+Before proceeding, suggest to review and consider [Keeping your secrets out of your Bash History](../secrets-mgmt/Keeping_Secrets_Out_Of_Bash_History.md
 )

-Open a new terminal and create the secret with the three pieces of key/value data (replacing the <TEXT> of each value with your values):
+Open a new terminal.

+and create the secret with the three pieces of key/value data (replacing the <TEXT> of each value with your values):
 In your terminal:

 ```bash